syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

     * Red – left ankle
     * Black – right ankle
 4. Attach the BioNomadix unit as described in the BIOPAC Manual.
     a.
-Attach the BioNomadix unit to the wrist **opposite** the participant's dominant hand.
+Attach the BioNomadix unit to the wrist **opposite** the participant's mouse hand.
     b.
 EL507 electrodes are to connect the BioNomadix unit's leads to the tips of the index and middle fingers:
         * Black – index
         * Red – middle
 5. Show them the laptop on which they'll be answering surveys.
     a.
-Explain they will need to keep the sensor hand still once study begins, when not using the laptop.
+Explain they will need to keep their arms still once study begins, when not using the laptop.
 Ensure that they can use the mouse comfortably and without excess movement of their other arm.
     b.
-Ask them to answer the initial survey questions while leaving their non-dominant hand on the armrest (for practice).
+Ask them to answer the initial survey questions while leaving their non-mouse hand on the armrest (for practice).
     c.
 Instruct them to close the laptop and ring the bell when they have completed the survey 	questions.
-6. Leave room while participant completes first questions.
+6. Leave room while participant completes these first questions.
 7. While out of the room, add the PPGED-R module according to the instructions in the BIOPAC Manual and complete the initial calibrations.
 5. After the bell is rung, turn off the lights in the datacave, and re-enter the subject room.
 11. Give the participant a brief overview of what they will be asked to do: